LiGCN: Label-interpretable Graph Convolutional Networks for Multi-label Text Classification: Introduction

-Deep learning has been applied for MLTC due to their strong ability in learning semantic representations.
-Convolutional Neural Networks (CNNs) \cite{kim2014convolutional} have been proved to achieve satisfying results for multi-label emotion classification \cite{wang2016multi,feng2018detecting}.
-Many Recurrent Neural Networks (RNNs)-based models \cite{tang2015document} are also playing an important role in MLTC \cite{huang2019seq2emo,yang2018sgm,nam2017maximizing}.
-Recently, with the breakthrough in pre-trained models, BERT \cite{devlin2019bert} achieves state-of-the-art performance in up to 11 NLP tasks.
-Existing work has applied BERT to solve MLTC problem successfully with very competitive performance \cite{li2019multi}.
-Besides, as a new type of neural network architecture with growing research interest, Graph Convolutional Networks (GCNs) have been applied to solving multiple NLP tasks \cite{yao2019graph}.
-Different from CNN and RNN-based models, GCNs could capture the relations between words and texts if we model the texts as graphs. \cite{yao2019graph}.

-To tackle the mentioned challenges and investigate different perspectives, we propose a heterogeneous graph convolutional network for multi-label text classification.
-It models each token and class label as nodes in a heterogeneous graph, allowing various types of edges to be considered: token-token, token-label, and label-label.
+To tackle the mentioned challenges and investigate different perspectives, we propose label-interpretable graph convolutional networks for MLTC.
+We model each token and class label as nodes in a heterogeneous graph, considering various types of edges: token-token, token-label, and label-label.
 Then we apply graph convolution to graph-level classification.
-As GCN shows competitive performance for semi-supervised learning \cite{DBLP:conf/asunam/GhorbaniBR19}, we can then ease the impact of data imbalance.
-Finally, since the token-label relationships are exposed in the heterogeneous graph, one can easily identify the triggering tokens to a specific class, providing a good explainability for multi-label classification.
+As GCN works well in semi-supervised learning \cite{DBLP:conf/asunam/GhorbaniBR19}, we can then ease the impact of data imbalance.
+Finally, since the token-label relationships are exposed in the graph, one can easily identify the triggering tokens to a specific class, providing a good interpretability for multi-label classification.

-The \textbf{contributions} of our work are as follows: (1) We transfer the MLTC task to a link prediction task within a heterogeneous graph, and propose two approaches for predicting output labels.
-In this way, our model is able to provide token-level explanation for the classification.
-(2) To the best of our knowledge, this is the first work that considers token-label relationships within a manner of a graph neural network for MLTC.
-(3) We conduct extensive experiments on three representative datasets and achieve competitive results, we also demonstrate comprehensive analysis and ablation studies to show the effectiveness of our proposed model for label nodes and token-label edges. \footnote{We release our code in placeholder.link.}
+The \textbf{contributions} of our work are as follows: (1) We transfer the MLTC task to a link prediction task within a constructed graph to predict output labels.
+In this way, our model is able to provide token-level interpretation for classification.
+(2) To the best of our knowledge, this is the first work that considers token-label relationships within a manner of a graph neural network for MLTC, allowing label interpretability.
+(3) We conduct extensive experiments on four representative datasets and achieve competitive results.
+We also demonstrate comprehensive analysis and ablation studies to show the effectiveness of our proposed model for label nodes and token-label edges.
+We release our code in \url{https://github.com/IreneZihuiLi/LiGCN}.